 On the other hand, in cases involving a catastrophic injury that was caused by negligence, an attorney is helpful because it may cost you a small fortune to treat and recover from your injuries.
 If you do not have an attorney, you may receive much less than what it will cost to properly treat and recover from your injuries.

 When You Shouldn’t Handle Your Own Case

 If the treatment you received for your injuries was over $10,000, it’s probably best that you have a lawyer handle your case.
 It is imperative that you have all of the information you need, and present it in a clear way so the insurance company understands your need for compensation.
 With just one slip, the case could end up as a loss.

-The costs of your medical treatment goes hand-in-hand with the severity of your injuries.
+The costs of your medical treatment go hand-in-hand with the severity of your injuries.
 If injuries were severe, you need to explain them in-depth and present evidence of them, as well as the treatment and recovery that went along with it.
 You can show this through medical records and bills.

 If there is any chance the insurance company or court could judge against you, using a lawyer is the wiser choice.
 If you lose the case, you will not receive payment for your injuries, which can put you in a financial debacle and possibly lead to further complications.
-A lawyer will collect the information necessary to prove cause beyond reasonable doubt to ensure a fair judgment.
+A lawyer will collect the information necessary to prove cause beyond a reasonable doubt to ensure a fair judgment.

 If your claim cannot be settled out of court, it is best to hire a lawyer.
 An experienced personal injury lawyer in Fort Myers knows court rules and is able to deliver your case in a clear way that demonstrates your need for and right to compensation.